decentraland/documentation/content/creator/sdk7/3d-essentials/materials.md

 })
 ```

+Note that when defining a tween within a TweenSequence, you need to use the more verbose format of `Tween.Mode.TextureMove` to define the tween.

 ### Multi-layered textures

 You can use several image files as layers to compose more realistic textures, for example including a `bumpTexture` and a `emissiveTexture`.